-What Every CEO Wants
+Leadership Book For CEOs

 Introduction

 “Dream well, you may find yourself there.” - Neal Bushoven

 My great uncle Bill Santelmann was director of the Marine Corps Band from 1940-1955.
 The Marine Corps Band is also known as The President’s Own Band and plays for Heads of State, Rose Garden ceremonies, Arlington Cemetery proceedings, and events throughout the world, playing at the pleasure of the President.
 The Marine Corps Band is known to be supremely capable and versatile, and Bill Santelmann was recognized for elevating their already excellent musicianship.
 Bill ushered in a whole new era for the Marine Corps Band.
 In the early days, enlisted marines who grew up taking trumpet lessons would join the band, but Bill took it to a whole new level – proactively recruiting talented musicians and building up their musicianship, ability to listen to eachother, and grow their repertoire to the extent that by the end of his tenure the band could play everything from Dixieland, to rock and roll to Blues to Waltzes to Orchestral arrangements – all with the precision and passion of the greatest bands of the time.